hufflepuff-coder/Python/README.md

 # Python

-This repository contains various Python projects that I have completed thus far.
+This repository contains various python projects that I have completed thus far.

 ## Table of Contents
 1. Control Flow